k21971/EvilHack/doc/evilhack-changelog.md

   their status in curses mode (perm_invent)
 - New forging artifact recipe - Glamdring
 - New forging artifact recipe - The Staff of the Archmagi
+- Make spheres' explosions passive as well as active